Summer here and with it‚ white dresses‚ floral arrangements and diamond rings.

 That’s right: Wedding season.
 More than a third of all weddings are held in June‚ July and August‚ according to the National Center for Health Statistics.

-Our Los Angeles bankruptcy attorneys know that for many couples‚ money is perhaps one of the least romantic topics.
+Our Woodland Hills bankruptcy attorneys know that for many couples‚ money is perhaps one of the least romantic topics.

 Wedding planning can be a headache at times too‚ but an in-depth‚ honest conversation on financial health is critical for couples before they walk down the aisle.
 While quarrels about the merits of pairing chartreuse with cocoa colors will pass‚ the implications of that financial talk could make or break the future of your union.